-- 2. Singles/Couple with no dependent children sharing where there is no overcrowding.
-(For the purpose of this policy sharing accommodation means sharing the use of the kitchen, bathroom and toilet facilities) - 3.
+Band D 1.
+Applicants who are subject to the main housing duty S193(2) under the Housing Act 1996 Part VII and have been accepted as homeless in priority need and unintentionally homeless by the Council 2.
+Singles/Couple with no dependent children sharing where there is no overcrowding.
+(For the purpose of this policy sharing accommodation means sharing the use of the kitchen, bathroom and toilet facilities) 3.
 Singles/Couples who are living in HMOs (House in Multiple Occupation).
 (For the purposes of this policy, a HMO is a building which is lived in by more than one separate household who share basic facilities such as kitchen, bathroom or a toilet.
-People are treated as being part of the same household if they are related to each other (family members) or live together as a couple) - 4.
-Sofa surfers, single person households without a fixed address who rely upon friends and family for accommodation for limited periods (also known as Sofa Surfers) and verified rough sleepers.
-(Verified by the Council's partner agencies) - 5.
-Singles or couples who are over 55 and seeking designated aged persons accommodation for persons 55 and over and whose circumstances to not fall into bands A-C and do not hold any form of social housing tenancy within the partnership. - 6.
-Applicants living in Supported Housing who do not qualify under a
+People are treated as being part of the same household if they are related to each other (family members) or live together as a couple) 4.
+Sofa surfers, single person households without a fixed address who rely upon friends and family for accommodation for limited periods (also known as Sofa Surfers) and verified rough sleepers (as verified by the Council or its partner agencies) 5.
+Singles or couples who are aged over 55 years and seeking

+- Singles or couples who are aged over 55 years and seeking accommodation for persons 55 and over and whose circumstances to not fall into bands A-C. - 6.
+Applicants living in Supported Housing who do not qualify under a move on protocol.

-- move on protocol. - 7.
-Applicants who are in care of Children and Families who wish to register prior to being 18 under the Buckinghamshire Leaving Care Protocol. - 8.
-Applicants who are serving in the armed forces (or have served in the armed forces with the five year period immediately preceding their Bucks Home Choice Application) and who do not satisfy any of the Reasonable Preference categories listed in Appendix 3. - 9.
-Applicants who have recently left Ministry of Defence accommodation because of the death of a spouse, who served in the regular force and whose circumstances do not fall in Priority Bands A,B or C.
+- 7. Applicants who are in care of Children and Families who wish to register prior to being 18 under the Buckinghamshire Leaving Care Protocol. - 8.
+Applicants who are serving in the armed forces (or have served in the armed forces with the five-year period immediately preceding their Bucks Home Choice Application) and who do not satisfy any of the Reasonable Preference categories listed in Appendix 3. - 9.
+Applicants who have recently left Ministry of Defence accommodation because of the death of a spouse who served in the regular armed forces and whose circumstances do not fall in Priority Bands A, B or C.